The fastest stars in our galaxy appear to be intergalactic in origin, according to new research.

 – Rob Izzard, one of the researchers and co-author of the paper published in the journal Monthly Notices of the Royal Astronomical Society.

 The Cambridge researchers hypothesize that these stars were once part of double star systems, in which one star exploded.
-The violent power of this supernova would have pushed the surviving star with such power for it to leave its galaxy to arrive in the Milkyway.
+The violent power of this supernova would have pushed the surviving star with such power that it would have left its galaxy to arrive in the Milky Way.

-The Large Magellanic Cloud being only about 10% of the mass of our galaxy the fastest runaway stars are easily able to escape the galaxy’s pull, the speed of these escaping stars would be the velocity they were booted at plus the velocity of the LMC.
+The Large Magellanic Cloud, being only about 10% of the mass of our galaxy, is able to escape the galaxy’s pull.
+The speed of these escaping stars would be the velocity they were booted at plus the velocity of the LMC.

 Reference: